wbvguo/BSReadSim/docs/reference/cli.md

 `--conversion-rate` is the probability that an unmethylated convertible base is converted.
 It and `--undirectional` apply only to WGBS, RRBS, and TBS.
+Directional simulation samples independent original-top (OT/Watson) and original-bottom (OB/Crick) fragments with equal probability. `--undirectional` adds the complementary CTOT and CTOB orientations, sampling all four with equal probability.
+Target-strand constraints retain their Watson/Crick source while directionality controls whether the original or complementary molecule is sequenced.
 WGS, WES, and TS bypass both methylation realization and bisulfite conversion.
 `--quality-model` replaces uniform `--phred`; the two cannot be combined.
 `--error-model` replaces uniform `--error-rate`; those two also cannot be